Uniqueness of normalized ground states for NLS models: Proof of Theorem

-\textit{Proof. } We can take a sequence $u_n \in S_c$ such that $E(u_n) \rightarrow m(c)$.
-Using the Schwarz rearrangement of $u_n$ (see\cite{HH2}), we may assume that $u_n$ is nonnegative and radially symmetric.
+Next, we show the existence of a normalized ground state.
+Let $\{u_n\} \subset S_c$ be a minimizing sequence for $m(c)$.
+Using the Schwarz rearrangement of $u_n$ (see \cite{HH2} or \cite{Kaw}), we may assume that $u_n$ is nonnegative, radially symmetric and nonincreasing of $|x|$.
 Obviously, $Q(u_n) = c$ implies that $Q(u_n) \rightarrow c$ holds.
-Hence, the existence of a minimizer $u_c$ is a corollary of Lemma \ref{lem5.2}.
-The Schwarz rearrangement of $u_c$ shows that it is non-negative and radially symmetric.
+Hence, we obtain the existence of a minimizer $u_c$ immediately.
+The Schwarz rearrangement of $u_c$ shows that it is non-negative (after multiplying $-1$ if necessary) and radially symmetric.
 Positivity is a direct consequence of the maximum principle.
-5pt
+The proof is complete. \end{proof}